S-duality wall of SQCD from Toda braiding: Braiding kernel

 Our goal is to find the braiding kernel~$\Braiding{}{\alpha_{12}\alpha_{32}}{}$.

 From \autoref{ssec:matrices-symmetric} we know this braiding kernel in the limit $\kappa_2 h_1\to -Kbh_1$, in other words when one of the semi-degenerate operators turns into a degenerate operator.
 Then it is a sum of residues (hence an integral) of a product of sines~\eqref{matrices-sym-expr} which involve various multiples of~$b^2$ in their arguments.
-This product of sines can be recast in terms of a the double Sine function~$S_b$ defined in \autoref{foot:functions}, which obeys
+This product of sines can be recast in terms of the double Sine function~$S_b$ which obeys $S_b(x+nb)/S_b(x) = \prod_{\mu=0}^{n-1} 2\sin\pi (bx+\mu b^2)$ (see \autoref{ssec:functions} on special functions).
 The braiding kernel for generic~$\kappa_2$ should thus be an integral of some $S_b$~functions.
 Writing all generic momenta as $\alpha = Q - \I a$, we propose